-Application Applied Explanation on application of the Remuneration of Directors practice The Board had, since 2014, adopted a Board Remuneration Policy that sets out the manner in which the remuneration of Directors is determined.
+Application : Applied Explanation on : application of the Remuneration of Directors practice The Board had, since 2014, adopted a Board Remuneration Policy that sets out the manner in which the remuneration of Directors is determined.
 The policy is reviewed by the RC and the Board once in every three years.
 An excerpt of the Remuneration Policy is available in the Board Policies section of the Company's website at www.pcb.my.
-The Directors are entitled to Directors' fees and Board Committee fees (where applicable), which are benchmarked, once in every two years, against fees paid by comparable public listed companies in Malaysia.
+The Directors are entitled to Directors' fees and Board Committee fees (where applicable), which are benchmarked, once in every three years, against fees paid by comparable public listed companies in Malaysia.
 Paramount also adopts the practice of seeking shareholders' prior approval, at the AGMs, for the payment of Directors and Board Committee fees up to a certain amount for a 12-month period after the AGM.
-An aggregate amount of fees not exceeding RM1,500,000.00 for the 12-month period from 1 July 2023 to 30 June 2024 had been proposed for shareholders' approval at the forthcoming 53 rd AGM.
+An aggregate amount of fees not exceeding RM1,500,000.00 for the 12-month period from 1 July 2024 to 30 June 2025 had been proposed for shareholders' approval at the forthcoming 54 th AGM.
 A detailed disclosure of the Directors' current remuneration on a named basis is reported in Practice 8.1 of this report.
 Remuneration of Key Senior Management (KSM) The Group also has in place an established procedure to determine and approve the remuneration of EDs and C-Suite executives.
-This procedure includes the Board's approval of salary increments and bonus payments to EDs as well as the overall average salary increments and bonus payments of the Group based on the recommendation of the RC, which is tasked to review management's proposals on increments and bonuses.
-The Group's performance, prevailing market conditions, the level of responsibility, performance and contribution of the
+This procedure includes the Board's approval of salary increments and bonus payments to EDs as well as the overall average salary increments and bonus payments of the Group based on the recommendation of the RC, which is tasked to review management's